 HDC = half double crochet

-Row 1: HDC in the second chain from the hook and across (10 total).
-Ch 1 and turn.
+• Row 1: HDC in the second chain from the hook and across the row (10 stitches total).

-Row 2: HDC into the first space between the stitches in the previous row and across.
-Ch 1 and turn. (total 10 throughout the pattern)
+• Row 2: Ch 1, turn.
+HDC into the first space between the stitches in the previous row and across the row.

-After you reach the desired length of your headband – fasten off and cut the yarn leaving a long tail (around 15″ or 35cm) for sewing the ends together.
+Once you reach the desired length of your headband, fasten off and cut the yarn, leaving a long tail (about 15″ or 35 cm) for sewing the ends together.

-To make the twist please watch the video for visual guidance and more details.
+To create the twist, check out the video for visual guidance and step-by-step details!

 Weave in all ends and turn it inside out.
 Done!

-If you like this pattern and would like to print it in a PDF format you can get it on Etsy or Ravelry
+If you love this pattern and want a printable PDF version, you can find it on Etsy or Ravelry!